nikous/Thesis/README.md

 EMAIL = < Password for the email you use to send the notification emails>
 ```

-Then you have to change the link to mongoDB database.
+Then  change the link to mongoDB database:
-Go to config folder add change in keys.js file the link next to dbPassword.
+go to config folder, change in  the keys.js file the link, next to dbPassword.

 ```bash
 require('dotenv').config();